Ldalvik/ForzaTelemetryAPI/README.md

 # HOW TO USE

+WARNING!!!!
+THIS WRAPPER IS INCOMPLETE AFTER REALIZING THERE ARE MULTIPLE UNKNOWN VALUES.
+ALL VALUES AFTER METHOD getCarCategory() (as of this moment) DO NOT WORK AND WILL NOT RETURN CORRECT BYTE DATA.
+THIS WRAPPER WILL WORK FOR ALL METHODS BEFORE THAT.

 If you want to run and see realtime data in the terminal, use the ExampleFile.java in an IDE (alongside ForzaApi of course), which has the variables for every set of data.
 It also contains the full UDP socket connection process which I will explain below.